mlip-cmu/f2025/assignments/I4_explainability.md

 ## Overview

-In this assignment you will consider how to explain a model and its decisions to users and other stakeholders.
-You will prototype a page explaining the model and a page providing individual explanations.
-You will provide evidence to demonstrate compliance with regulation and reflect on the experience.
-It will provide the basis for an in-class discussion of different explainability strategies and policies.
+In this assignment you will consider how to explain a model and its decisions to end users.
+You will prototype global explanations and individual explanations.

 Learning goals:

 * Understand and distinguish the different notions of transparency, interpretability, and explainability
+* Explore explainability needs from the perspective of the end user
 * Use state-of-the-art tools for model explainability to generate model and individual explanations
-* Interpret regulation and provide evidence to demonstrate compliance.
-Reflect on the difficulty of working with provided policies.
+* Consider the need of end users, not just developers

 ## Research in this Course